epowerng/git-template/README.md

 - don't capitalize first letter
 - no dot (.) at the end

+So the subject should be written as if you are completing the below sentence:

+> If this commit were applied, it would...

+e.g `add a name field to the checkout form` will now read as `If this commit were applied, it would add a name field to the checkout form`.

+Nice and clear!

 ## Commit Body

 Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".